What is the next generation of project management? What is the impact of Agile on the future of project management?

 - To change the behavior of project managers, we must change what companies expect of project managers and that can require some significant changes in organizational culture

 The Project Management profession is going through some very rapid and profound changes that will radically shift the way we think about project management.
-This will present a challenge to many project managers to adapt to these changes
+It is creating a next generation of project management; however, at this point in time, many of the details of how that next generation will evolve are unclear, but we do know enough to start moving in the right direction and to further refine that direction as we go along.
+This will present a challenge to many project managers to adapt to these changes.

 You will find much more detail on this in my Online Agile Project Management Training.